DNA

 Avery, McLeod and McCarty showed that bacterial transformation is due to DNA

-Oswald Avery, Colin McLeod, and Maclyn McCarty painstaking purified the transforming substance identified by Griffith and reported in their 1944 paper that it was DNA.
+Oswald Avery, Colin McLeod, and Maclyn McCarty painstaking purified the transforming substance identified by Griffith and reported in their 1944 paper that the substance was DNA.
 Their purification procedure eliminated polysaccharides, and they found that the transforming substance was unaffected by proteases or ribonuclease (enzymes that cleave proteins and RNAs), but was destroyed by deoxyribonuclease, an enzyme that destroys DNA.
 Thus they concluded that transforming substance had to be DNA.

 Here is a video summary of the design and conclusions from these two sets of experiments: